twolfson/twolfson.com/articles/design-for-developers.md

 # Typeface
 Typefaces (or `font-face` in CSS) is the font being used for a given piece of text.

-Serif fonts are fonts with those "little leaf things" on letters.
+Serif fonts are fonts with those "little lines" on letters.
 For example:

 [![Sample of Courier New](/public/images/articles/design-for-developers/typeface-serif.svg)](/public/images/articles/design-for-developers/typeface-serif.svg)

 **Image of Courier New by Inductiveload via Wikipedia, https://en.wikipedia.org/wiki/Courier_%28typeface%29**

-Sans-serif fonts are fonts without those "little leaf things" ("sans" means without).
+Sans-serif fonts are fonts without those "little lines" ("sans" means without).
 For example:

 [![Sample of Arial](/public/images/articles/design-for-developers/typeface-sans-serif.svg)](/public/images/articles/design-for-developers/typeface-sans-serif.svg)

 **Image of Arial by GearedBull via Wikipedia, https://en.wikipedia.org/wiki/Arial**

-Serif typically is good for being formal and also helps with reading letters (e.g. can distinguish shape easier).
-On the other hand, sans-serif is less formal and a little harder to read.
+Serif typically is good for being formal and helps with reading letters (e.g. can distinguish shape easier).
+On the other hand, sans-serif is more informal.

 Beyond this, there are lots of shapes for fonts.
 They can: